syncthing/docs/users/autostart.rst

    -  Name: Syncthing
    -  Command: ``/path/to/syncthing/binary -no-browser -home="/home/your\_user/.config/syncthing"``

-#.
-The "Name:" field can read anything you want.
+- The "Name:" field can read anything you want.
 A good choice might be: ``Syncthing``

-#.
-A "Description" field can be left blank or you can add any description you want.
+- The "Description" field can be left blank or you can add any description you want.

-#.
-The "Command" field must be edited to coincide with the location of the Syncthing binary and Syncthing data location (default data location is: /home/user/.config/syncthing) on your computer.
+- The "Command" field must be edited to coincide with the location of the Syncthing binary and Syncthing data location (default data location is: /home/user/.config/syncthing) on your computer.
 You can put the Syncthing binary anywhere you want.
 Remember to set correct permissions especially if outside of home directory.
 A good location for the Syncthing binary might be: ``/user/home/Syncthing/syncthing``

 Using Supervisord
 ~~~~~~~~~~~~~~~~~